JoinCODED/TASK-Masterclass-M4-Apollo/README.md

 4. Create a new folder called `models`, inside it create two files: `index.ts` and `recipe.ts`.
 5. In `models` create an interface for a `Recipe`, and an interface called `Recipes` that has an array for `Recipe`.
 6. Export both interfaces and export everything inside it in `index.js`.

+### Cuisine List

+1. In `queries.ts`, create a new query that will fetch all cuisines.
+What fields do you think we need?
+2. Render